-NOTE - For the various Fuzz pedals, now discontinued - I much prefer the more compact earlier V1 versions!
+NOTE - For a number of the MI Audio pedals, now discontinued - I much prefer the more compact earlier V1 versions!

 This lesser-known pedal maker still has several great pedals to its name - I really like the look of at least 4 of the collection - right across the range - spring reverb, overdrive, fuzz and envelope filter, and the one I'm mos likely to acquire is the Extra Special Dumble-esque one.

 I came across this Fuzz specialist when doing my recent research on Fuzz pedals, and boy does Richard Coibion have a great ear for tone.
 I have two of his pedals already near the top of my wishlist - namely the MK I (Tonebender) and PNP DLX (Silicon + Germanium) - as well as various others I love the sound of: